anl-mdml/MDML_Client/README.md

     My_MDML_Exp.reset()
   ```
 ### Debugger
 * Listens to the MDML message broker for any updates pertaining to your experiment (error, status, etc).
-This should be called before sending your configuration to know if it was accepted or rejected.
-The debugger will run in a separate thread from your main program.
+This should be called before interacting with the MDML to receive appropriate error messages.
+The debugger will start in a separate thread from your main program.
+Therefore, the debugger can be called within the same script as your data publishing or separately.
     ```python
     import mdml_client as mdml

     # Create a subscriber on the MDML message broker to receive events while using MDML
     mdml.debugger("EXPERIMENT_ID_HERE", "HOST.IP.ADDRESS.HERE")

     ```

 ## Important Notes